- Ages 9+

 A wide range of cafes, restaurants and pubs are within 100 yards of Buckingham Old Gaol including a Subway and traditional fish and chips next door.

-Buckingham Old Gaol Museum has not told us if they are fully wheelchair friendly.
+No, Buckingham Old Gaol Museum is not wheelchair friendly.

-Buckingham Old Gaol Museum has not told us if they are fully pushchair friendly.
+No, Buckingham Old Gaol Museum have stated they are not pushchair friendly.

 Buckingham Old Gaol Museum has not told us if they are dog friendly.